tdhock/tdhock.github.io/_posts/2024-06-20-directions.md

 * find the meter "payez ici"
-* or on your phone, download the bciti+ app and lookup "Université de Sherbrooke, QC" under city/ville, then ask for a daily permit "Permis journalier" and enter your license plate.
+* or on your phone, download the bciti+ app and lookup "Université de Sherbrooke, QC" under city/ville (make sure to avoid choosing the other entry "Sherbrooke" which is different), then ask for a daily permit
+  "Permis journalier" and enter your license plate.

 [More parking info in French](https://www.usherbrooke.ca/smsp/mobilite-durable-et-stationnement/stationnement/campus-principal).